astritkurtishaj/bank-app/README.md

 npm run migration:run
 ```

-Call this command in order to run all migrations and to create the necessary tables in the database
+Call this command in order to run all migrations and to create the necessary tables in the database.
+`Note` that the database must exists before you run the migrations.

 ## Running the app